 The Battery Conservancy was created in 1994 as a 501(c)(3) not–for–profit educational corporation to rebuild and revitalize The Battery, the 25-acre public park at the southern tip of Manhattan, and its major landmark, Castle Clinton National Monument.
 The Conservancy spearheads this dramatic transformation in partnership with City, State, and Federal governments and with individuals, corporations, and foundations in the private sector.
+100% of The Battery Conservancy’s annual budget is generated by gifts from the private sector.

 The Conservancy is critical to the future of The Battery, Lower Manhattan, the waterfront, and the quality of community life for residents, workers, and visitors of Downtown.
 New York City owns and maintains the park through the Department of Parks & Recreation; the U.S. government owns and maintains Castle Clinton through the National Park Service; and both are major sites in New York State’s Harbor Heritage Area.